How to Get a Stuck Light Bulb Out of a Recessed Socket?

 If the light bulb is still stuck, you can use a rubber band to get a better grip.
 To do this, stretch a rubber band around the base of the light bulb and twist it counterclockwise.
 The rubber band will provide extra traction, making it easier to loosen the stuck bulb.

-Method 4: Use a Screwdriver or Needle-Nose Pliers
+Method 4: How to Use a Screwdriver or Needle-Nose Pliers to Remove a Stuck Light Bulb

 Get Stuck Light Bulb Out of a Recessed Socket using a screwdriver